OU4/OU4/README.md

-- 👋 Hi, I’m @OU4
+- 👋 Hi, I’m Abdulaziz
-- 👀 I’m interested in managing & launching Product
+- 👀 I’m interested in building interesting and challenging product
-- 💞️ I’m looking to collaborate with someone wnat to build a community
-- 📫 How to reach me @c00rr
+- 📫 How to reach me Twitter @c00rr

 <!---
 OU4/OU4 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.